Parent’s Guide to College

 WASFA

-The Washington Application for State Financial Aid (WAFSA) is open to students in Washington state whose immigration status makes them ineligible to receive federal financial aid.
+The Washington Application for State Financial Aid (WASFA) is open to students in Washington state whose immigration status makes them ineligible to receive federal financial aid.
 Like its federal counterpart, students and their parents complete the WAFSA the year before attending college and reapply each year throughout their college career.
 The state uses the information in the application to determine how much funding the student qualifies to receive.

 Types of Student Aid